How Much Does a Will Cost in South Carolina?

 Compare will costs across providers in South Carolina.
 Includes document purchase, annual subscriptions, life event fees, and probate costs your heirs will pay.

-No. All wills must go through probate in South Carolina.
-Probate is the court-supervised process that validates the will, pays debts, and distributes assets.
-A revocable living trust is an alternative that transfers assets to beneficiaries without probate.
+A will does not avoid probate in South Carolina — probate is the court-supervised process that validates the will, pays debts, and distributes assets.
+Estates under $45,000 may qualify for a simplified small-estate procedure instead of full probate.
+A revocable living trust transfers assets to beneficiaries without probate at any estate size.

 Online will services cost $30-$300 upfront compared to $1,122-$2,244 for an attorney in South Carolina.
 Either way, the will goes through the same probate process.
 Total cost depends on subscription fees, amendment charges, and the eventual probate expenses heirs will pay.